Ph.D. in Operations Research | NC State OR

 Mathematics Area

-Choose one of the following sequences, taking both courses in the sequence and then the single exam for the sequence.
+Choose and complete one of these sequences, then take the single exam for that sequence.

 • Numerical Analysis (MA 580 Numerical Analysis I and MA 780 Numerical Analysis II)